rapidsai/cudf/ci/local/README.md

 ### Docker Image Build Repository

-The docker image will generate build artifacts in a folder on your machine located in a the `root` directory of the repository you passed to the script.
+The docker image will generate build artifacts in a folder on your machine located in the `root` directory of the repository you passed to the script.
 For the above example, the directory is named `~/rapids/cudf/build_rapidsai-base_cuda9.2-ubuntu16.04-gcc5-py3.6/`.
 Feel free to remove this directory after the script is finished.

 *Note*: The script *will not* override your local build repository.
 Your local environment stays in tact.